What is it about STUFF and guilt?

 It’s a never-ending guilt cycle!

-In my own life, my husband and I have struggled a lot with this very issue, especially over the past few years.
+In my own life, my husband and I have struggled a lot with this very issue.
 You see, in 2011, my dear mother-in-law, Marie passed away, leaving behind an entire house–84 years worth–full of things.
 There were clothes, furniture, boxes of paper and notes.
 There were photos and jewelry, knickknacks and books.
 It felt like it would never end.

 The thing is, all this stuff wasn’t just a meaningless pile of junk we could simply discard and move on from.
 These things were her belongings.
 They were her memories.
 They meant something to her, and it was hard to think of just tossing them out so coldly, like a lifetime of holding on to things wasn’t worth keeping.